WeLi5313/CYPLAN255_Final/README.md

 Figure.1

 ## Analyzing Unemployment Rate Changes and Robbery Rates
 To investigate whether unemployment rates impact robbery rates, I first visualized changes in unemployment rates over time in these five neighborhoods as Figure.2.
-Then, I came up with a  null hypothesis that the unemployment rate affects the number of robberies.
+Then, I came up with a null hypothesis that the unemployment rate does not affects the number of robberies.
 I calculated the correlation coefficient and p-value between changes in the unemployment rate and robbery rates across the five neighborhoods.
 ![Description of the Image](Unemployment_Rate_Change_Selected_Neighborhoods.png) Figure.2